Chart Color Schemes

 Slacks Creek has shown very soft population growth performance across periods assessed by AreaSearch

-Slacks Creek's population is around 10,999 as of Nov 2025.
-This reflects an increase of 591 people since the 2021 Census, which reported a population of 10,408 people.
-The change is inferred from the estimated resident population of 10,840 from the ABS as of June 2024 and an additional 91 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,323 persons per square kilometer.
-Slacks Creek's growth rate of 5.7% since census positions it close to the SA3 area's growth rate of 6.1%.
-Population growth was primarily driven by overseas migration contributing approximately 65.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Slacks Creek's population is around 11,083 as of Feb 2026.
+This reflects an increase of 675 people (6.5%) since the 2021 Census, which reported a population of 10,408 people.
+The change is inferred from the estimated resident population of 10,761 from the ABS as of June 2024 and an additional 98 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,333 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Slacks Creek's 6.5% growth since the 2021 census exceeded the SA3 area (6.4%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 65.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections are applied for each age cohort.
-Future population trends anticipate lower quartile growth, with the area expected to increase by 149 persons to 2041 based on the latest annual ERP population numbers, reflecting a decline of 0.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, lower quartile growth of Australian statistical areas is anticipated, with the area expected to grow by 149 persons to 2041 based on the latest annual ERP population numbers, reflecting a reduction of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population